-Here is the history of Conestoga Township as recorded in the 1875 Historical Atlas of Lancaster County.
-A few minor edits have been made, mostly for readability plus adding images from sources outside of the Atlas.
+Welcome to Township Tuesday, where each week, we will examine the history of different Lancaster County townships.
+This week: Conestoga Township as recorded in the 1875 Historical Atlas of Lancaster County.
+A few minor edits have been made, mostly for readability, plus adding additional images from sources outside of the Atlas.
 Additional information has also been added about John W. Urban.

 1875 Historical Atlas of Lancaster County

-The 1875 Historical Atlas of Lancaster County, Pennsylvania, was compiled by the famous cartographer and atlas maker, Major L. H. Everts of Geneva, Illinois.
+The 1875 Historical Atlas of Lancaster County, Pennsylvania, was compiled by the famous cartographer and atlas maker Major L. H. Everts of Geneva, Illinois.
+Click here to read more about the Atlas and Everts.

 The township of Conestoga was originally organized in the year 1712, and the boundaries, as at first fixed, included all the territory in the following survey: “Beginning at the mouth of Pequea Creek, thence up Susquehanna, thence to the mouth of Conestoga Creek, thence up the said creek to the mouth of Mill Creek, thence by a direct line to Pequea to the mouth of Beaver Creek, thence down Pequea to the place of beginning.”